 This section of the Cleveland Way takes you along the limestone Hambleton Hills of the North York Moors National Park.
 You will be following in part an ancient route followed by drovers and travellers for centuries.

 Cyclists and horse riders can enjoy a significant part of this section, joining the route just north of Sutton Bank and leaving it on the Drove Road east of Osmotherley.
 Cycle Hire and local route information is available at Sutton Bank

-Start your journey with a visit to the award winning Sutton Bank Visitor Centre.
+Start your journey with a visit to the award winning Sutton Bank National Park Centre.
 There is no better way of discovering all about the North York Moors National Park.
 Heading out on the Cleveland Way you will soon spot Gormire Lake.
 This is one of only three natural lakes in the whole of Yorkshire.